 A Lady Bird Deed is a mechanism used to transfer property to your heirs.
-When drafted correctly by your elder law attorney, it will allow your heirs to receive your property when you pass away.
+When drafted correctly, it will allow your heirs to receive your property when you pass away.
 It can be used as a tool to help you with your estate development and with your Medicaid planning.
 Our experienced Michigan elder law attorneys at Grewal Law PLLC can help you understand the benefits of using this planning device.

 The Lady Bird Deed is otherwise known as an enhanced life estate.
 It is a tool that allows you to transfer ownership to your heirs at your natural death.
 A major benefit of this method is that you are still able to sell, lease or mortgage the property without their permission during your lifetime.
 Essentially you still retain rights to the real estate even though you have an heir added to through the deed.

 Benefits for You & Your Family

 One of the main benefits of having a Lady Bird Deed for a piece of property is that your home will not have to go through probate when you pass away.
 The real estate will be automatically transferred to your named beneficiary on your death.
 Avoiding probate can save your family months of headache and money associated with legal fees and court costs.